 Martello Towers represented only Lawson’s third runner ever in the A.J.C.
 Derby and his first success, the trainer having previously saddled up Burlesque (1933) and Silver Phantom (1952).
 He retired from training in 1969.
 The inexorable march of progress had exacted its toll on the Jane Street environs from where he had prepared his team since 1935.
 For years Lawson had been able to walk his string of horses to Randwick racecourse for training, but by 1969 the build-up of traffic and the attendant risks had forced him to transport them the short distance on horse floats.
 It was the final straw.
 Lawson felt it was time to call it a day.
-A quiet, principled and modest man, Lawson died during June 1976, at the age of 74.
+A quiet, principled and modest man, Lawson died in June 1976, at the age of 74.
 The Jane-street stables where he had held sway for so long were demolished soon after.